Stonehenge and Avebury Tours

 The countryside is littered with fascinating prehistoric sites and although visits to Stonehenge and Avebury should be on everyone’s bucket list their story is not complete without exploring the surrounding areas.
 One of our ‘full day’ Stonehenge or Avebury tours can include a traditional pub lunch or an equally traditional picnic if weather permits and will take in both halves of the UNESCO World Heritage Site.
 Half day Stonehenge or Avebury tours are also possible and will focus on the archaeology of either the Avebury region or the Stonehenge region.

-On this page we have suggested a few itineraries but we will always tailor each tour to include the sights you want at an appropriate pace.
+On this page we have suggested a few itineraries but we will always tailor each tour to include the sites you want at an appropriate pace.
 We can include as much or as little walking as you would like as most of our preferred sites are within easy reach of the road.
 Wet weather tours are just as feasible.
 We can also include some time in one of our wonderful museums if you would like to see some of the remains, artefacts and treasures that have been recovered from many of the sites we visit.

 Please see below for some suggestions but remember we will always personalise your tour.
 So please get in touch and we can go from there.
+We look forward to showing you around.

 For more inspiration please visit Oldbury Tours’ Facebook page: www.facebook.com/oldburytours where I have written up some of our tours.
 The posts from June 20 2016, November 10 2016 and March 21 2017 are particularly relevant.